 Within these categories, submitters should provide any documents relevant to DDT development and qualification appropriate for the purpose of the submission in that stage of the DDT Qualification process.
 Submitters are strongly encouraged to consider the use of relevant data standards (e.g., CDISC) in data submission.

-Treatment Benefit: The effect of treatment on how a patient survives, feels, or functions.
-Treatment benefit can be demonstrated by either an effectiveness or safety advantage.
+Clinical benefit: The effect of treatment on how a patient survives, feels, or functions.
+Clinical benefit can be demonstrated by either an effectiveness or safety advantage.
 For example, the treatment effect may be measured as an improvement or delay in the development of symptoms or as a reduction or delay in treatment-related toxicity.